 Five collectors from around the globe tell us what makes the deal for them (or not).
-Robert M. Brenner, a physician from the Boston area, leads the way, followed in Parts II to V by voices from Toronto, Paris, Beirut / Dubai, and Singapore.
+We round off the series with insight from Turonny Fuad, an entrepreneur in Singapore.